Blog

 Types of phone booths

 There are many different types of coworking phone booths, from converted closets to external office pods.
-We’ll break down each one below.
+Let’s take a look at some of the most popular styles below.

-The traditional office phone booth typically resembles a converted den or micro office.
-It is about the size of a small closet and includes a glass door, a comfortable chair and perhaps a small table if space allows.
+The traditional office phone booth typically resembles a micro office.
+It is about the size of a small closet and includes a glass door, a comfortable chair, and a small table if space allows.

-Because these types of phone booths are built into the structure of the space itself, it is unlikely you will be able to opt for this route if your space is already built out.
+Traditional phone booths are a part of the floor plan from the beginning, and built into the structure of the space itself.
+Because of this, it is unlikely you will be able to opt for this route if your space is already built out.

 Many operators have opted to build their own phone booths using a wide variety of do-it-yourself tactics.
-These DIY phone booths are typically made using a combination of materials from a home supply store, and they are able to stand on their own in a variety of spaces.
+These DIY phone booths are able to stand on their own and are often made using a combination of materials from a home supply store.

 • You are on a tight budget